-Nicol and Sue then get involved in a very long discussion about Jo Grant’s choice of clothing.
-They both adore her jacket and top.
-They’re not so sure about her trousers.
-They can’t tell if she’s wearing her socks pulled-up over her boots or not, and it’s driving them both crazy.
-And then Nicol leaves, to swot up on anti-matter universes no doubt, but not before she notices a character wearing a fez.
+Sue and Nicol discuss Jo Grant’s latest outfit.
+They adore her jacket and top, but they aren’t too sure about her trousers.
+Plus, they can’t tell whether she’s wearing her socks pulled-up over her boots or not, which drives them crazy.
+And then Nicol leaves, to swot up on anti-matter universes, I expect.

-Sue: Why are you having this conversation over the body of a sleeping man?
+Sue: Why are they having this conversation next to a sleeping man?
 Go somewhere else!

 Sue: Ooh, is that the Loch Ness Monster?

-The Doctor and Jo are locked up as stowaways.
-Luckily, Jo has some skeleton keys on her person, and they escape.
-As they make their way through the ship, they witness the passengers and crew repeating their actions on a loop.
+The Doctor and Jo are imprisoned as stowaways.
+Luckily, Jo is packing some skeleton keys and they escape.
+However, as they make their way back through the ship, they notice the passengers and crew are repeating their actions on a loop.

 Sue: It’s Groundhog Day.
-Or Dinosaur Day, if you like.
+Or Dinosaur Day.
 I knew something funny was going on.

 Me: No you didn’t!
-You thought the Doctor was just being a prat again!
+You thought the Doctor was being a prat.

-Sue: Is the dinosaur your first childhood memory?
+Sue: So is this dinosaur your first childhood memory?

 Me: God, no.

-Me: No. Look, I’ll let you know when we get there, OK?
-You’re driving me insane, now, love.
+Me: No. Look, I’ll let you when we get there.
+You’re driving me insane, love.

 Sue: I bet it’s something really obscure, like a close-up of a ladder, or something stupid like that.

-Sue: It’s a very interesting set-up.
+Sue: It’s an interesting set-up.
 I’m definitely intrigued.
-Robert Holmes certainly knows what he’s doing.top

-Sue: Oh, I see!
+Sue: Oh, I see.
 It’s like Big Brother.
 But in a box.
-That’s clever.

-Sue: He must have cheated.
-I bet he stuck his finger on the other bloke’s chest when no one was looking.
+Sue: I bet the Doctor cheated.
+I bet he stuck his finger on the other guy’s chest when no one was looking.

-Thankfully, this is offset by endless comedic banter between Pletrac, Kalik and Orum.
+Thankfully, those moments – and there are quite a few of them – are offset by the comedic banter which fizzes between Pletrac, Kalik and Orum.

 Sue: The script is very funny.
-Robert Holmes is in a different league.
+Robert Holmes is in a different league to everybody else.
 I really love these characters.

 Me: That’s Packer over there.